 In May 1902, the Secretary of the Navy ordered that the Museum would now be known as the United States Naval Museum of Hygiene and Medical School.
 The Medical School initially shared Building 2 with the museum.
 Shortly thereafter, the other buildings (buildings 1 and 3-7) on the upper campus of Observatory Hill were constructed (1903-1911).
 Congress appropriated money in 1903 for the construction of a Naval Hospital at Observatory Hill.
-This new hospital would replace an existing Naval Hospital, located at 9th Street and Pennsylvania Avenue, SE, on Capitol Hill.
-Begun during the Civil War, but not completed until 1866, the nearly 40-year-old hospital was considered antiquated.34 The new hospital facility would include a three-story administration building, a subsistence and operating building, four one-story wards and various service structures.
+It was to include a three-story administration building, a subsistence and operating building, four one-story wards and various service structures.
 The Museum was disestablished in 1905 and the collection transferred to the Smithsonian Institution.